ofajs/ofa-v4-docs/docs/en/index.md

-# ofa.js Progressive JavaScript Framework for the New Era
+# ofa.js Progressive JavaScript Framework for the new Generation

 <simp-block>